 Image for illustrative purposes only.

 Initial feasibility studies revealed that the Meall Buidhe Wind Farm project could consist of up to 21 wind turbines with an overall generating capacity of over 60MW.
-However, following a review of the wind farm during the design process it has been decided that the number of turbines should be reduced to 9.
-Each of the wind turbines would have an individual generating capacity of up to 4.2MW.
+However, following a review of the wind farm during the ongoing design process it has been decided that the number of turbines should be reduced to 8.
+Each of the wind turbines would have an individual generating capacity of up to 5MW.
+A map illustrating the location of the site and the wind turbines can be viewed here.

 Through undertaking a thorough Environmental Impact Assessment, areas of sensitive ecological habitats, deep peatland, watercourses and other environmentally sensitive areas will be avoided.